-According to reports from various users on Dell forum, the manual for particular device states that their device support TPM feature and is enabled out of the box.
+According to reports from various users on the Dell forum, the manual for particular devices states that their device supports the TPM feature and is enabled out of the box.
 The issue of popular amount XPS 8000 series or 8930.
 Affected users have no idea about what causing the issue and how to fix it.

-If you have been facing the same issue, and want to enable TPM on your Dell XPS 8000, Series, Dell 8930 or other dell device, then following blog post has solution on how to fix this issue.
+If you have been facing the same issue, and want to enable TPM on your Dell XPS 8000, Series, Dell 8930, or other Dell devices, then the following blog post has solutions on how to fix this issue.

-In the BIOS menu, switch to Boot Sequence option and select UEFI option When a dialog box appear asking for the confirmation, click OK to apply the changes.
+In the BIOS menu, switch to the Boot Sequence option and select the UEFI option When a dialog box appears asking for the confirmation, click OK to apply the changes.

 Next, Switch to Advanced Boot Options.
 Here, uncheck the box for “Enable Legacy Options Roms” and then click Apply.

-Note – It is possible that you might see different option, what you need to achieve is to disable Legacy Boot options.
+Note – It is possible that you might see different options, what you need to achieve is to disable Legacy Boot options.

-Again, when a dialog box appear asking for the confirmation, click OK to apply the changes.
+Again, when a dialog box appears asking for confirmation, click OK to apply the changes.

-Next, head over to Security tab and then select PTT, click Apply.
-When click OK in confirmation dialog to apply the changes.
+Next, head over to the Security tab and then select PTT, and click Apply.
+When click OK in the confirmation dialog to apply the changes.

 This step is optional: Next, Switch to Secure Boot > Secure Boot Enable.
 Make sure, this option is enabled.
-If not, click on Apply button and again confirmation the action.
+If not, click on Apply button and again confirm the action.

 Once done, press the F10 button on your keyboard to save the changes you made and exit the BIOS menu.

-After doing this, your PC will boot in normal Mode and this should enabled the TPM 2.0 feature on your Windows 10 PC.
+After doing this, your PC will boot in Normal Mode and this should enable the TPM 2.0 feature on your Windows 10 PC.
 Now if run the Microsoft Tool again.
 TPM 2.0 will be enabled on your laptop, and you will no longer face the issue.

 From the options available switch to “Change boot mode settings“.

-In case, issue is still not fixed, then reboot your computer and when dell logo appear press F12 key to reach One-Time Boot menu.
+In case, the issue is still not fixed, then reboot your computer, and when the Dell logo appears press F12 key to reach the One-Time Boot menu.

-At bottom of the screen, head over to Change boot mode section and under it select “UEFI Boot mode, Secure boot off” and hit enter.
+At the bottom of the screen, head over to the Change boot mode section, and under it select “UEFI Boot mode, Secure boot off” and hit enter.